SoftwareAG/adabas-tcp/README.md

 * short name
 * options

-With the options long name, precision, max occurrence, etc. can be provided.
+With the options, the long name, precision, max occurrence, etc. can be provided.

-Each Adabas field is defined like this
+Each Adabas field is defined like this:

 ```javascript
 alpha(8, 'AA', { name: 'Personnel Id' })